crenshaw-dev/cville-airbnbs/README.md

 ## What?

-Information about Airbnbs in Charlottesville.
+Information about Airbnbs in Charlottesville, with a nice [map](https://crenshaw-dev.github.io/cville-airbnbs/).

+Map pin color key:
+* Green: address known, registered with the city for 2023
+* Red: address known, not registered with the city for 2023
+* Grey: address unknown

 ## Why?